goodlyrottenapple/calculus-toolbox/_posts/2015-04-17-utilities.md

 The core calculus theory file is generated from [`template/Calc_Core.thy`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/Calc_Core.thy).

 ##### Scala
 The parsers for the terms of the calculus are generated using [`template/Parser.scala`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/Parser.scala)
-<br>The print class for terms of the calculus is generated using [`template/Print.scala`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/Print.scala)
+The print class for terms of the calculus is generated using [`template/Print.scala`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/Print.scala)

 ### `calc_compile`